supersnoro/pterodactyl-docker/README.md

 </p>

 # About
-There’s a lack of information about setting up and running Pterodactyl Panel inside docker using Traefik as reverse proxy.
-This guide focuses on the fastest and easiest way to do that!
+There’s a lack of information about setting up and running Pterodactyl Panel inside docker using a reverse proxy.
+This guide focuses on one of the ways to do that.

 # Getting Started
-We’ll be using docker, docker-compose and CloudFlare for DNS challenges to generate certificates.
-DNS challenges allow wildcard certificates allowing you to add any subdomains on the go.
-If you prefer using something else, have a look at [Traefik's Docs](https://docs.traefik.io/https/acme/).
+We’ll be using docker, docker-compose and [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) to generate certificates.

 ### Requirements
 - Basic command line knowledge